hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 ## Size

 We recommend using a medium size, but use whichever size fits best in the UI.

-For example:

-- don’t use large links in tables.
+For example, don’t use large links in tables.

 <Doc::Layout @spacing="12px">
   <Hds::Link::Standalone @size="small" @text="Small" @icon="arrow-right" @iconPosition="trailing" @route="components" />